 Like all good things in life, there’s a cost involved when it comes to getting a dog.
 While the expenses don’t have to be quite as high as some people think, they will eat into your budget.
 Before visiting a pound to meet and greet prospective new family members, make sure you’ve got a clear handle on your finances, and that you’ll be able to afford the costs of dog food, vaccines, surprise trips to the vet, and so on.
-It’ll only lead to complications further on down the line if you don’t.
+If you don’t know how much things like this cost, visit a website like pitbulltribe to learn more.
+It’ll only lead to complications further on down the line if you don’t do your research now.

 Can You Give Them a Home?